Abhiswain97/LibtorchDemo/README.md

 <br>

+> Note 1: The `Torch_DIR` has to be set respectively.
+It mostly lies inside `<absolute path to libtorch>/libtorch/share/cmake/Torch`
-> Note: In our case only the `CPUFloatType{5, 5}` tensor will print, as we have installed the cpu-olny version of libtorch.
+> Note 2: In our case only the `CPUFloatType{5, 5}` tensor will print, as we have installed the cpu-olny version of libtorch.
 However, I have the CUDA version also that's why you see two tensors print